asiviero/scanandshop/readme.md

 ## Limitations

-- No user system, only one list at a time
-- Only one barcode to product name provider implemented so far
+- Only three barcode to product name providers implemented so far
-- Setting up requires a bit of command line
+- Setting up requires a bit of command line, but with the user system in place there'll be a hosted version soon.

 ## Configuration